basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 Logging turned off.
 ```

 Logging is off by default.
-The above command will allow you to turn logging on or off for the duration of your time using riak-shell.
+The above command will allow you to turn logging on or off for the duration of your time using riak shell.
 To change the default state, you must edit the `riak_shell.config` [configuration file](#configuration).

 You can check whether logging is currently on or off by running `show_log_status`: